New CRM integrations: Salesforce & HubSpot

 Research incentives

-Many companies conduct research of some kind.
-That could mean surveying employees, conducting user research for a new product or running a dedicated market research department.
+Many companies conduct research of some kind, or employ a market research firm to do it for them.
+This research includes everything from surveying employees to conducting user research for a new product or running a dedicated market research department.

 A common way to incorporate rewards into research is to compensate participants for their time — for completing a survey, interview or some other task.